A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

-We begin by examining the dual-burst chemical evolution model of \citet{kobayashi24}, which was fine-tuned to reproduce the enhanced N/O in GN-z11 \citep[reported by][]{maiolino23}.
+The models above provide a valuable physical framework for linking stellar yields to galaxy-scale abundance evolution at early times.
+To extend the methodologies outlined by these works to RXCJ2248-ID3, we first examine the dual-burst chemical evolution model of \citet{kobayashi24}, which was fine-tuned to reproduce the enhanced N/O in GN-z11 \citep[reported by][]{maiolino23}.
 This model invokes two bursts of star formation, where the second triggers a narrow ($\lesssim1$ Myr) phase of WR-dominated enrichment.
-While the model can easily reach the N/O enrichment level of RXCJ2248-ID3, it was also designed to yield the higher O/H and C/O abundances observed in GN-z11 than RXCJ2248-ID3, which was achieved, in part, by enrichment from WC stars.
+While the model can easily reach the N/O enrichment level of RXCJ2248-ID3, it was also designed to yield the higher O/H and C/O abundances observed in GN-z11 than in RXCJ2248-ID3, which was achieved, in part, by enrichment from WC stars.
 The updated O/H abundance for GN-z11 determined by \citet{martinez25} makes it consistent with some carbon enrichment from WC stars, as shown in Figure~\ref{fig:WCN}.
 However, with a metallicity of only $Z\sim0.10\ Z_\odot$, the WR population in RXCJ2248-ID3 is expected to consist of few WC stars, and so an updated chemical evolution model is needed to match its unique CNO abundance pattern.

-We modify the \citet{kobayashi24} dual burst model to be more appropriate for the metal-poor conditions in RXCJ2248-ID3.
+We modify the \citet{kobayashi24} dual-burst model to be more appropriate for the metal-poor conditions in RXCJ2248-ID3.
 In particular, the galactic chemical evolution (GCE) model uses the same star formation history and the standard IMF (for 0.01--120$M_\odot$) as in the fiducial model in \citet{kobayashi24} but reduces the contribution from WC stars.
-C/O ratios of the nucleosynthesis yields vary depending on the uncertain nuclear reaction rates (e.g., $^{12}$C($\alpha$,$\gamma$)$^{16}$O) and the treatment of convection and mass-loss \citep[][]{kobayashi06}.
-In the updated model, $^{12}$C and $^{16}$O yields are taken from \citet{kobayashi20} for all mass ranges of stars but the contributions from the WC wind phase is scaled to $\sim15\%$ in order to match empirical and theoretical expectations that most massive stars will have have insufficient winds to remove their He envelopes at such low metallicities.
+C/O ratios of the nucleosynthesis yields vary depending on the uncertain nuclear reaction rates (e.g., $^{12}$C($\alpha$,$\gamma$)$^{16}$O) and the treatment of convection and mass loss \citep[][]{kobayashi06}.
+In the updated model, $^{12}$C and $^{16}$O yields are taken from \citet{kobayashi20} for all mass ranges of stars but the contributions from the WC wind phase is scaled to $\sim15\%$ in order to match the empirical trends and theoretical expectations that most massive stars will have have insufficient winds to remove their He envelopes at such low metallicities.